authspire/AuthSpire-CSharp/README.md

   - Block users by IP or a Unique Identifier from accessing your application
 * Logging
   - Handle all logs and see what is happening inside of your application
-* Secure Encryption
+* Hybrid Encryption System
-  - Encrpytion using AES 256 (Advanced Encryption Standard)
+  - Encrpytion combined using AES 256 (Advanced Encryption Standard) and RSA to ensure the most security

 ## How To Use